 Loan decisions will be provided within the 30 days of the date of application, if there is insufficient information in the file to render a decision a notice of incomplete application will be mailed out.
-If the potential borrower customer doesn't respond within 30 days, the file will be withdrawn as incomplete.
+If the potential borrower doesn't respond within 30 days, the file will be withdrawn as incomplete.

-11. A Note about Ability to Repay (ATR) and Qualified Mortgages (QM)
+11. Ability to Repay (ATR) and Qualified Mortgages (QM)